twhite96/gatsby-dev-research/1 - Web Dev/Big O Notation.md

 *What is Big O Notation*

 > Speed of an algorithm is affected by the size of the input.
-As the size of the input increases, the [[1 - Web Dev/Time Complexity]] increases.
+As the size of the input increases, the [[Time Complexity]] increases.

 a = [...]
 N = 10000 000